jasonyingling/the-authority/readme.txt

 And many more

 == Changelog ==

+= 1.0.4 - September 1, 2017 =
+* Adding translatable text for read more and category / tag lists.
+Escaping data in title.
+Adding text domain to wpcom.php.

 = 1.0.3 - August 23, 2017 =
 * Fixing issue where customizer styles would not print out if header text color option wasn't changed